 The Final Exam.
-The final exam will be similar in length and format to the exams, except that it will include material from the entire semester.
+The final exam will be similar in format to the exams, except that it will include material from the entire semester.
 The purpose of this exam is to show retention and mastery of the course material.
 The final exam may be repeated (with possibly different questions) as many times as you like, up until the deadline, and your final, graded score will be the most recent of your attempts.

-Multiple Quiz/Exam Attempts.
-As noted above, you will be able to take all quizzes and exams for this course as many times as you want up until the deadline, and the most recent grade will be the final score.
+Multiple Assignment Attempts.
+As noted above, you will be able to take all assignments for this course as many times as you want up until the deadline.
 This is a huge benefit, and there are some conditions.

-- I expect that all attempts at quizzes and exams are done with your full intention to do well and complete the entire assignment.
-Do not go through quizzes and exams just to have a look at them, or try to see all possible questions (there are thousands of problem versions in the problembank). - Multiple attempts at each assignment are intended to allow you to improve your score after having reviewed the course material.
-Generally, it is not beneficial to retake an assignment with no review in between, and therefore there will be a time delay between consecutive attempts at an assignment.
+- I expect that all attempts at assignments are done with your full intention to do well and complete the entire assignment.
+Do not go through the assignments just to have a look at them, or try to see all possible questions (there are thousands of problem versions in the probembank).

-- You must upload work for all problems for every attempt at every quiz and exam, and do so immediately after completing that assignment.
+- Multiple attempts at each assignment are intended to allow you to improve your score after having reviewed the course material.
+Generally, it is not beneficial to retake an assignment with no review in between, and therefore there will be a time delay between consecutive attempts at an assignment. - You must upload work for all problems for every attempt at every exam, and do so immediately after completing that assignment.
 If you have technical trouble with uploading, you must contact your instructor immediately (do not upload another image just to complete the process).
-All uploads must be completed by the assignment deadline of 11PM. - You will not be able to see your previous attempts at quizzes and exams before retaking them; they will all be visible after the deadline.
+All uploads must be completed by the assignment deadline of 11PM. - On exams, you will not be able to see your previous attempts at assignments before retaking them; they will all be visible after the deadline.
 You will be able to see your score after each attempt, but you will not know which problems were correct or incorrect.

-This is intentional; you will need to go back through all of the problems on a previous quiz/exam and do them, from scratch, to determine where your mistakes were and rectify them.
+This is intentional; you will need to go back through all of the problems on a previous exam attempt and do them, from scratch, to determine where your mistakes were and rectify them.
 This reinforces your understanding of the material and is a major part of the learning process for this course.
 I understand that at times it can be frustrating.

-There is significant value in you taking a quiz or exam, seeing a result (but not which problems are correct or incorrect), and then going back over those specific problems to confirm which are correct, fixing your own mistakes, and retaking it.
-I am more than happy to help you with specific questions that you have about similar problems, usually from the homework, but I will not simply tell you which problems are correct, or check a specific problem from start to finish for you.
+There is significant value in you taking an assignment, seeing a result (but not which problems are correct or incorrect), and then going back over those specific problems to confirm which are correct, fixing your own mistakes, and retaking it.
+I am more than happy to help you with specific questions that you have about similar problems, usually from the textbook or lecture, but I will not simply tell you which exam problems are correct, or check a specific problem from start to finish for you.

-- I will not help you work through problems from quizzes or exams until after they are due and no further attempts are possible, just as I would not tell you how to do exam problems during an in-class exam.
+- I will not help you work through problems from graded assignments until after they are due and no further attempts are possible, just as I would not tell you how to do exam problems during an in-class exam.

-Students violating any of these conditions (in the sole discretion of the instructor) may be limited in the number of attempts at quizzes and/or exams.
-Quiz or exam grades may also be modified after the fact in these cases.
+Students violating any of these conditions (in the sole discretion of the instructor) may be limited in the number of attempts at assignments.
+Assignment grades may also be modified after the fact in these cases.